-If you hire a content writer to help manage your business, you may not always love their first drafts.
+If you hire a content writer to help with your marketing, you may not always love their first drafts.
 This doesn’t have to mean the end of the working relationship, though.
 If you and your writer create an environment that encourages constructive feedback, asking for a full rewrite is easy and can even prevent further headaches down the road.

 Setting your goals ahead of time is key in this partnership.

 Why You’d Ask Your Writer to Start Over

 Here are some reasons you might ask your content writer to start again:

 - The piece doesn’t fit the theme or topic you asked for.

 - The piece doesn’t exemplify your brand’s voice.